ShoYamanishi/SDFont/README.md

 ./sdfont_commandline -locale en_US -verbose -font_path <path/to/truetype/fonts/such/as>/Helvetica.ttc -max_code_point 512 -texture_size 1024 -glyph_size_for_sampling 1024 -ratio_spread_to_glyph 0.2 signed_dist_font
 ```

 This will generate two files: `signed_dist_font.png` and `signed_dist_font.txt`.
-The former contains the glyph shapes in signed distance.
+The former contains the glyph shapes in signed distance in the gray scale 8-bit PNG format.
 It will be loaded at runtime to an OpenGL texture.
 The latter contains the metrics information useful for type setting.

-To run the Star Wars demo, run the following command.
+To run the Star Wars demo, run the following command, and hit 'space'.

 ```
 ./sdfont_demo signed_dist_font